 Traffic Management

-Events held in public places may require the implementation of traffic management plans and road closures in the interest of public safety.
-Local councils are responsible for determining requirements in these situations, and adopting the appropriate legal framework in which they should be enacted.
+Events held in public places may require the implementation of traffic management plans and road closures, in the interest of public safety.
+Local councils are responsible for determining requirements in these situations and adopting the appropriate legal framework in which they should be enacted.

-Temporary Traffic Management Plan applications are then processed through Waka Kotahi | NZTA to formalise the arrangements and record the details of the control measures.
+Temporary traffic management plan applications are processed through NZ Transport Agency Waka Kotahi, which will formalise the arrangements and record the details of the control measures you will have in place.

 Application process timeframes vary for different control measures due to the requirements around:

-- public notification;
+- public notification

-- location and classification of the roads involved;
+- location and classification of the roads involved

 - if other permits or licensing are also required.